As the impact of coronavirus continues, this is the time to get ready for the next financial crisis.

 In general, your goal should be to have 1-3 months of expenses saved if you're in debt and 3-6 months of expenses if you're out of debt.
 However, to be prepared for the next financial crisis, save 6 months of expenses depending on your job security.

-That is to say, an emergency fund is always based off of your own situation and it varies from person to person.
+That is to say, an emergency fund is always based on your own situation and it varies from person to person.
 You have to decide how much money you are comfortable having in your emergency fund.

 At the end of the day, increasing your emergency fund is the ultimate goal.
 Put your emergency fund in a regular savings account, online savings account, money market account, or even keep it in cash.
 These methods don't change with market conditions, so you lower the risk of losing money in the market.